-- 1. With the vehicle at a complete stop, set the parking brake (Refer to Parking Brake in the Driving chapter for information on how to properly reset parking brake.). - 2.
+- 1. With the vehicle at a complete stop, set the parking brake. - 2.
 Put the gearshift lever in P (Park), turn off all accessories and start the engine. - 3.
 Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
 Turn the A/C on and allow the engine to idle for at least one minute. - 6.
 Drive the vehicle to complete the relearning process. - The vehicle may need to be driven to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.